-Holing up in a hotel for a night, either by yourself or someone you love, can have some wonderful therapeutic qualities.
+Holing up in a hotel for a night, either by yourself or with someone you love, can have some wonderful therapeutic qualities.
 Sleeping in, ordering room service, or just hiding away from everyone can be enough to clear your mind and keep it that way.

 If you want to add some exercise to your mental break, check out hotels with pools or gyms.

 Also, if you’re booking at the last minute, call around for the best deal.
 Often hotels will give discounted rates if they have empty rooms, especially if it’s during the slow season.